Vakz/TDO013/project/README.md

 # Frontend

 ### General design principle
-- ✗ For template, show search bar in top right
+- ✓ For template, show search bar in top right
-- ✗ In top left, either show username (link to profile)
+- ✓ In top left, either show username (link to profile)
-- ✗ When logged in, save id, username and simple "logged in"-variable in local storage
+- ✓ When logged in, save id, username and simple "logged in"-variable in local storage
 - ✗ Redirect to login if not logged in
 - ✗ Default to own profile after logging in, or entering /profile without id
-- ✗ Link to options
+- ✓ Button to options

 #### Options
 - ✗ Change password